 Once we discover all the issues contributing to pelvic floor dysfunction, we treat them!
 If the pelvic floor muscles are weak, we may need to be strengthening the core and hips to support the pelvic floor.
 If the pelvic floor muscles are tight or painful, we may need manual therapy techniques, nervous system strategies, stretching or correction of movement patterns.
 We must treat head to toe for the pelvic floor to function as it should.

-Dr. Gretchen, DPT, PRPC
+Dr. Gretchen Brooker, DPT, PRPC

 Doctor of Physical Therapy,